lidofinance/lido-frontend-template/.yalc/@lidofinance/next-widget-app/README.md

 import { ProviderWeb3 } from '@reef-knot/web3-react';
 import { ProviderWalletModal } from '@lidofinance/eth-ui-wallet-modal';
 import { Stake as StakeLogo } from '@lidofinance/lido-ui';
-import { WidgetApp, INavigationLink } from '@lidofinance/next-widget-app';
+import { WidgetApp, NavigationLinkProps } from '@lidofinance/next-widget-app';

 import { backendRPC, dynamics, walletsMetrics } from 'config';
 // To `HeaderActions` need to pass FC, which contain `connect wallet` button and `show connect wallet info` button